NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

 - Entering transonic regime
 - Vne speed exceeded.

-Volume can be adjusted on left vertical panel.
+Volume can be adjusted on left FR29 radio panel (the smaller knob).
 Ground collision warning (including the displays/HUD arrows) can be switched off on the navpanel.